dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

    Response.

-   In the case where the EAP-EDHOC mutual authentication is successful, and fragmentation is required, the conversation will appear as
+   In the case where the EAP-EDHOC mutual authentication is successful, and fragmentation is required, the conversation, illustrated in {{fragmentation-flow}} will appear as
    follows:

 ~~~~~~~~~~~~~~~~~~~~~~~